-7.2.2 Status Bar
+6.2.2 STATUS BAR

-The next segment of the SHOUT app display is the status bar located between the Title bar and the Menu / Function area.
+The next segment of the SHOUT app display is the status bar located between the title bar and the menu/function area.
 Below is a list of status icons and their meanings:

-¥ Denotes the Iridium transceiver is off.
-To preserve battery life, the Iridium transceiver will only be turned on when transmitting a message or position report and, thus, a diagonal line is drawn over the symbol when off. ▼11 Denotes either: (1) the Iridium transceiver is on with real-time signal strength represented by the number of vertical bars or (2) SBD message transmission is in progress.
+Table 3: Status Icons ¥ Denotes the Iridium transceiver is off.
+To preserve battery life, the Iridium transceiver is only turned on when transmitting a message or position report; thus, a diagonal line is drawn over the symbol when off.
+Y11 Denotes either: (1) the Iridium transceiver is on with real-time signal strength represented by the number of vertical bars or (2) SBD message transmission is in progress.
 The signal strength can range from the lowest of zero to the highest of five bars.
 During transmission the antenna must have a clear view of the sky.
-Due to variable signal attenuation for different structures, the device cannot reliably send messages or reports from inside a building.

-¥ Denotes the GPS receiver is off.
-The GPS receiver is always kept off to preserve battery life until time, date or position information is needed. ¥1 Denotes the GPS receiver is on with real-time satellite acquisition status represented by the number of vertical bars.
-One bar represents valid time and date fix, two bars represent 2-D fix or dead reckoning, three bars represent 3-D fix with HDOP higher than 2.0 and four bars represent 3-D fix with HDOP less than 2.0.
-Although the GPS receiver can often obtain a location fix when the antenna is partially blocked (near buildings, in a room next to a window, etc.), it is recommended that the antenna must have a clear view of the sky to minimize acquisition time and better position accuracy.
+Due to variable signal attenuation for different structures, the device cannot reliably send messages or reports from inside a building. ¥ Denotes the GPS receiver is off.
+The GPS receiver is always kept off to preserve battery life until time, date, or position information is needed. Ψ. Ι Denotes the GPS receiver is on with real-time satellite acquisition status represented by the number of vertical bars.
+One bar represents valid time and date fix, two bars represent 2-D fix or dead reckoning, three bars represent 3-D fix with HDOP higher than 2.0, and four bars represent 3-D fix with HDOP less than 2.0.
+Although the GPS receiver can often obtain a location fix when the antenna is partially blocked (near buildings, in a room next to a window, etc.), the antenna should have a clear view of the sky to minimize acquisition time and increase position accuracy.
 Battery charge indicator.
-E Denotes the battery is being charged by an external power source.
-X Denotes all audio is off.
+Denotes the battery is being charged by an external power source. × Denotes all audio is off.
 4 1 Denotes audio is on.
-Denotes unread message(s) is in the Inbox. ≜ Denotes message(s) is(are) in the Outbox ready to be sent or message(s) in queue failed to send.
-Denotes Geofences is on when the symbol is bright white.
+M Denotes one or more unread messages are in the Inbox.
+Denotes one or more messages are in the Outbox ready to be sent, or one or more messages in queue failed to send.
+Denotes geofences is on when the symbol is bright white.
 The symbol turns dimmed gray when geofence tracking is off.
-The geofence symbol will not appear when there are no fences saved into the device.
-E. Denotes Call Out is on when the symbol is bright white.
+The geofence symbol does not appear when there are no fences saved into the device.
+U I Denotes Call Out is on when the symbol is bright white.
 The symbol turns dimmed gray when Call Out is off.
-The Call Out symbol will not appear when there are no Call Out times saved into the device. d S Denotes Mailbox Check is on when the symbol is bright white.
-The symbol turns dimmed gray when Mbox Check is off.
-Denotes Tracking (standard tracking, geofence tracking, etc.) is on when the symbol is bright white.
-When standard tracking is on, a countdown timer to the next report will appear beside the tracking symbol.
-The symbol turns dimmed gray when tracking is off.
+The Call Out symbol does not appear when there are no Call Out times saved into the device.